VictorMos2005/Metageno-Guerrero/README.md

   arrange(desc(total_abund))

 ```
-### --- Step 6: Query NCBI taxonomic hierarchies for top 50 names ---
+#### 6. Query NCBI taxonomic hierarchies for top 50 names
+This block takes the top 50 most abundant bacterial names, cleans them by removing “unclassified,” filtering out empty, dash, or NA entries, and correcting “Bacteroidetes” to the NCBI-approved “Bacteroidota.”
+Then it queries the NCBI taxonomy database using the `classification` function to retrieve their taxonomic classification, with `ask = FALSE` to skip interactive disambiguation.

 ```{r}
 top_raw_names <- porcentaje_por_name %>%
   slice_head(n = 50) %>%
   pull(Preferred_name_clean)

 ```
-### Clean for taxize (eliminate "unclassified" to avoid any errors)
+Clean for taxize (eliminate "unclassified" to avoid any errors)
 ```{r}
 cleaned_top_names <- gsub("unclassified ", "", top_raw_names)
 ```
-### Filter empty entries, dashes or NA
+Filter empty entries, dashes or NA
 ```{r}
 cleaned_top_names <- cleaned_top_names[cleaned_top_names != "" & cleaned_top_names != "-" & !is.na(cleaned_top_names)]

 ```
-### Replace "Bacteroidetes" for "Bacteroidota" (NCBI approved name)
+Replace "Bacteroidetes" for "Bacteroidota" (NCBI approved name)
 ```{r}
 cleaned_top_names <- gsub("^Bacteroidetes$", "Bacteroidota", cleaned_top_names)

 ```
-###  Now consult with "ask" = TRUE for those ambiguous , or directly FLASE if already cleaned
+Now consult with "ask" = TRUE for those ambiguous , or directly FLASE if already cleaned
 ```{r}
 tax_data <- classification(cleaned_top_names, db = "ncbi", ask = FALSE)

 ```
-### --- Step 7 (modified): Extract the most specific taxon for each name ---
+#### 7. (modified): Extract the most specific taxon for each name
+This code takes the top raw names, looks them up in NCBI, keeps only key taxonomic ranks, and records the most specific available match.
+It saves that name and rank, keeps the original label, and if the original started with “unclassified” it reattaches that prefix to the final taxon.

 ```{r}
 tax_levels <- c("species", "genus", "family", "order", "class", "phylum", "superkingdom")

 ```
-### We start tax_info with the size andoriginal names to avoid issues
+We start tax_info with the size andoriginal names to avoid issues
 ```{r}
 tax_info <- data.frame(Name = top_raw_names,
                        Taxon_especifico = NA_character_,